-Cooperation and Consent (Section 6)
+Cooperation or Consent (Section 7)

-The bill would add a new definition for the phrase "cooperation and consent."
-With respect to expenditures, "cooperation and consent" would mean:
+The bill would add a new definition for the phrase "cooperation or consent."
+With respect to expenditures, "cooperation or consent" would mean:

-- An express advocacy expenditure that is created, produced, or distributed at the request of recommendation of a candidate, candidate committee, or party committee; or - An express advocacy expenditure that is created, produced, or distributed at the recommendation of a person who is paying for such express advocacy and the candidate, candidate committee, or party committee assents to such recommendation.
+- An express advocacy expenditure that is created, produced, or distributed at the request or recommendation of a candidate, candidate committee, or party committee; or - An express advocacy expenditure that is created, produced, or distributed at the recommendation of a person who is paying for such express advocacy and the candidate, candidate committee, or party committee assents to such recommendation.

-Additionally, the bill would specify that "cooperation and consent" does not include:
+Additionally, the bill would specify that "cooperation or consent" does not include:

-- A candidate's or political party's response to an inquiry on such candidate's or political party's positions on legislative policy or issues; - An expenditure which used information obtained from a publicly available source; - An endorsement of a candidate; - Soliciting contributions for any committee; and - The hiring of a commercial vendor or former employee of the candidate subject of the express advocacy, if the commercial vendor or former employee has not provided services to the candidate during the 120 days immediately preceding the expenditure.
+A candidate's or political party's response to an inquiry about such candidate's or political party's positions on legislative policy or issues;

-Further, the bill would state "cooperation and consent" also does not mean the hiring of a commercial vendor or former employee of the candidate subject of the express advocacy that has provided services to the candidate during the 120 days immediately preceding the expenditure if:

-- A firewall is established and implemented by the person making the expenditure; and - The firewall is designed and implemented to prohibit the flow of information between those providing services to the person making the expenditure and those currently providing or that have previously provided services to the candidate.
+- An expenditure that used information obtained from a publicly available source; - An endorsement of a candidate; - Soliciting contributions for any committee; - An expenditure for the use of a commercial vendor or to a former employee of the candidate by the person making the expenditure if: - The commercial vendor or former employee has provided political services to the candidate during the 120 days immediately preceding such expenditure; - A firewall is established and implemented by the person making the expenditure; and - The firewall is designed and implemented to prohibit the flow of information between those providing services to the person making the expenditure and those currently providing or that have previously provided services to the candidate; and - An expenditure for the use of a commercial vendor or to a former employee of the candidate by the person making the expenditure and the commercial vendor or former employee has not provided political services to such candidate during the 120 days immediately preceding such expenditure.

-Giving in the Name of Another (Section 11)
+Giving in the Name of Another (Section 12)